11. May 2007

 Coordinate Reference System (CRS)

-(e.g. sphere or spheroid) or physically (geoid) defined surface to
+Mathematically (e.g. sphere or spheroid) or physically (geoid) defined surface to approximate the

-reference surface.
-Map projections have a mapping surface (an
+has a reference surface.
+Map projections have a mapping surface (an extrinsic characteristic) like

 (Coordinate) Reference Frame